LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 If there is an Acquire Fence FA, which is acquired by an Atomic Operation A, and a Release Fence FR, which is released by an Atomic Operation R, and A *observes the result of* R, then FA *observes the result of* FR.

+### §3.9 Is Computed From

+An Operation A *is computed from* B, if:
+* A is a Computation, B is a Read Operation and the value loaded by B is an operand in A
+* Both A and B are computations, and the result of B is an operand in A
+* A is a Write Operation, and B is a Read Operation, and the value loaded by B is the value stored by A
+* A is a Write Operation, B is a Computation, and the result of B is the value stored by A

 ## §4 Types